Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 You can make a lot of difference by making green choices at home, and you must move away from the throwaway culture.
 Choose products with less plastic packaging.

-Avoid cosmetics and personal hygiene products having microbeads, the little dots in your toothpaste, and facial scrubs, which are actually a type of microplastic.
+Avoid cosmetics and personal hygiene products with microbeads, the little dots in your toothpaste, and facial scrubs, which are microplastic.

 New research shows increasing damage from microbeads to marine life and human health.
 Avoid clothes that have synthetic microfibers.
-When these items are washed, they often release microfibers into the water, finally making their way to oceans, and then ingested by fish and other marine creatures.
+When these items are washed, they often release microfibers into the water, finally making their way to oceans and then being ingested by fish and other marine creatures.

 7. Educate Businesses

 Speak to local restaurants and businesses about options that they can switch to for packaging, storing, and bagging items.
-Many companies are starting to come up with excellent low-cost replacements, such as bamboo utensils in place of plastic ones.
+Many companies are starting to develop excellent low-cost replacements, such as bamboo utensils in place of plastic ones.

 8. Get Involved